 The buzz I get from this has proved to be an exceptional training ground for my documentary wedding photography tuning the skills of anticipation and observation of human behaviour.
 In the end, it all comes down to the way you interact with people, and how you photograph them!

-Understandably your friends and family are really excited to be part of your big day and they want to capture photo memories for themselves and to share with you, and I'm sure that you will love receiving them too!
+Understandably your friends and family are really excited to be part of your big day.
+They want to capture photo memories for themselves and to share with you, and I’m sure that you will love receiving them too!

 Perversely, the advent of all the amazing smartphone/i-Pad camera technology has persuaded some couples to request an ‘unplugged wedding‘ for just the ceremony part of their special day.

-They just want their guests to fully experience the special occasion, listen to every word spoken, really feel the love and emotion and maybe even squeeze the hand of their partner rather than push the shutter button!
-An 'unplugged wedding' ceremony will probably help your photographer to not miss a special moment through a raised i-Pad unintentionally obscuring the view at just the wrong moment.
+They just want their guests to fully experience the special occasion.
+To listen to every word spoken, really feel the love and emotion and maybe even squeeze the hand of their partner rather than push the shutter button!
+An ‘unplugged wedding’ ceremony may even help your photographer to not miss a special moment through a raised i-Pad unintentionally obscuring the view at just the wrong moment.

 If an ‘unplugged wedding’ ceremony sounds like a good idea to you then just let your guests know beforehand.
 It’s also a good idea to ask the celebrant to remind everyone before the bride makes her appearance to put their cameras away and just sit back and enjoy the wedding.
 In my experience, guests are very respectful of your wishes.
 In return you will see nothing but smiling faces as you make your way towards your groom.

 There will be loads of other photo opportunities for guests during all the hours of your wedding day.
 They can even take advantage of any group shots that your photographer arranges on the day as long as the paparazzi kindly hold back for a few moments now and then for the ‘money shots’ you’ve paid for!

-All your individually edited high and low resolution photos are supplied to you on a customised USB and also uploaded to your own password-protected web gallery.
+All your individually edited high and low resolution photos are supplied to you on a customised USB.
+They will also be uploaded to your own password-protected web gallery.